-Across the world people wake up to the rich aroma of coffee.
+Across the world many people wake up to the rich heady aroma of coffee.
 Coffee is the second most valuable legal commodity on the face of the earth; oil is the first legal commodity.
 The impact of coffee affects people socially, politically and economically.
 Coffee was discovered in Ethiopia and today they are one of the top suppliers of coffee.
 The Ethiopian coffee ceremony - is a central theme in their customs, it also gathers participants socially.
 Coffee growers were not making enough to live.
 The 'fair trade' model was introduced, this made it feasible for producers to continue growing coffee.
 The top five producers of coffee is: Brazil, Vietnam, Indonesia, Colombia and Ethiopia.
 Coffee improves your mood, reaction time and memory.
 This beverage is a stimulant and makes people all over the world feel good.

 The Legend of the Dancing Goats